 External roles and attributes mapping

-If you use this mechanism, keep in mind it will take the local user's groups for local Auth, and the external groups for Header/LDAP/OIDC (ie. this will NOT do the mapping between Header/LDAP/OIDC and local groups)
+If you manage topics (or any other resource) permissions in an external system, you have access to 2 more implementation mechanisms to map your authenticated user (from either Local, Header, LDAP or OIDC) into AKHQ roles and attributes.
+If you use this approach, keep in mind it will take the local user's groups for local Auth, and the external groups for Header/LDAP/OIDC (ie. this will NOT do the mapping between Header/LDAP/OIDC and local groups).

 Default configuration-based This is the current implementation and the default one (doesn't break compatibility)